Your Complete Guide to a Successful Cyber Attack Tabletop Exercise

 • Encourage open and constructive discussions: Foster an environment where participants feel comfortable sharing their insights, concerns, and ideas.
 Encourage open discussions to facilitate knowledge sharing, collaboration, and the exploration of alternative approaches to addressing cyber threats.

-• Document lessons learned: After the exercise, the facilitator shares a detailed report or Executive Summary with their observations from the exercise and how each participant contributed.
+• Document lessons learned: After the exercise, the facilitator shares a report or summary.
+This includes their observations and how each participant contributed.
 This report contains critical key takeaways and lessons learned.

 This executive summary serves as a valuable resource for future reference, enabling the organisation to implement necessary improvements and measure progress over time.